 CPE Standards & Rules

-As the end of each year approaches, MOCPA reminds all Missouri CPAs to take a few minutes to make sure you have taken all required CPE not only for this year (minimum of 20 hours), but for the past three years (minimum of 120 hours).
+As the end of each year approaches, MOCPA reminds all Missouri CPAs to take a few minutes to make sure you are up to date with your CPE requirements.
+Current standards require at least 120 hours of CPE over the past three years, with a minimum of 20 hours each year.
 Missouri accountancy law also requires that each Missouri CPA take six hours of ethics CPE per reporting cycle to maintain licensure.

 MOCPA conveniently offers transcripts to its members, which automatically lists all CPE taken with MOCPA.
 (You may also add in CPE taken from other sources.)
 Click here to view your transcript.